Who to contact

 Family child care

-Regulated family child care homes can have a maximum of eight children under 12 years, including the provider’s own children with the following restrictions: Max of six children 5 years and under, max of three children 3 years and under, max of two children under 2 years and under.
+Regulated family child care homes can have a maximum of eight children under 12 years, including the provider’s own children with the following restrictions: No more than six of the children may be younger than five years old, no more than three children may be younger than three years, and no more than two children may be younger than two years.

 Regulated centres are not required to provide meals.
 When meals are provided they must be in accordance with the Canada Food Guide to Healthy Eating.